Let's start with a poem by Charles Bukowski

 Mike Egan

 His paintings are created using acrylic paint, shellac and sandpaper and are made on wood panels and stretched canvases.
-He is inspired by The German Expressionists, stained glass windows, Halloween, Southern folk art, funeral homes, horror films, music, and lowbrow/outsider art.
+He is inspired by The German Expressionists, stained glass windows, Halloween, Southern folk art, funeral homes, horror films, music, and lowbrow/outsider art.his site

 Joe Minter